pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step5-view-interactivity.md

     filter is being created; `=` is the alias of the filter type.
   - The action is being dispatched through the view, where action listeners can handle it.

-### Handle the `execute` action event
+### Handling of the `execute` action event

-Finally, you'll handle the `execute` action event from the sandbox side, so that it is clear that the action is being dispatched.
+The `execute` action event is already being handled on the sandbox side, helping you to easly check that the action is being dispatched.

-In `index.html`, find the statement `view.update()`.
+In the `sandbox.html` file you can find the following statements:
-Just before it, add the following:

 ```js
 view.on("pentaho/visual/action/execute", {